|Revision of Table 1, Table 5, result summary and short notes.

 The results from the survey responses are presented here at national (England), regional and ICS level.

-- Of all respondents asked, just over half of people (52%) tried to get an NHS dental appointment in the last two years, a reduction of 4% on last year.
+- Of all respondents asked, just over half of people (53%) tried to get an NHS dental appointment in the last two years, an increase of 1% from last year.

 - Of the group of respondents who had tried to get an appointment in the last two years;

 - 75% were successful in getting an appointment, a success rate of 77% when excluding the ‘can’t remember’ category.
-This is slightly lower than last year and remains much lower than pre-pandemic success rates.
+This is the same as last year however this remains much lower than pre-pandemic success rates (94% in 2020 when excluding ‘can’t remember’).
+It should also be noted that success rates in the past 3 and 6 months were higher (81% in past 3 months and 82% in the past 6 months).

 - Of those who had not tried to get an appointment:

-- Nearly a quarter (24%) of those patients who did not try stated they had “not needed to visit the dentist” as the reason for not attending.
+- Over a fifth (21%) of those patients who did not try stated they had “not needed to visit the dentist” as the reason for not attending, a decrease of 3% from the previous year.

-- 18% of the respondents who didn’t try to get an NHS dental appointment gave their reason as “I didn’t think I could get an NHS dental appointment” this is an increase of 5% on last year.
+- 22% of the respondents who didn’t try to get an NHS dental appointment gave their reason as “I didn’t think I could get an NHS dental appointment” this is an increase of 4% from last year.

-- A smaller proportion (5%) stated they fond NHS care too expensive.
+- A smaller proportion (5%) stated they found NHS care too expensive.

 The accompanying report below provides a summary of the results, at a national and regional level, and gives comparisons to the previous two years where appropriate.
 Further breakdowns of these figures can be found in the tables below.